kerkhoffa/Ecology-Course/syllabus.md

 ### Required Texts

-The main text for this class is Hacker, Bowman, and Cain's *Ecology* (4th Edition)
+The main text for this class is Molles and Sher's [Ecology: Concepts and Applications](https://www.amazon.com/Ecology-Concepts-Applications-Manuel-Molles/dp/1260085155/ref=dp_ob_title_bk) (8th Ed., McGraw Hill)

-Much additional material is openly available on the course website.
+Additional materials are openly available through the course website.
 Much of it is drawn from [Nature Knowledge Project: Ecology](https://www.nature.com/scitable/knowledge/ecology-102), which is freely available on the web.
+We will also be reading several papers from the primary literature.

 ### Course Description